Oswald Avery: Rockefeller Institute

-In 1913, Rufus Cole, who had noticed some of Avery's publications, offered him a position at the recently opened Rockefeller Hospital, a facility for clinical research and part of the Rockefeller Institute.
-Avery accepted.
+Oswald Avery entered Rockefeller Institute as Assistant in 1913, and in 1915, he became an Associate.
+In 1919, Avery was promoted to an associate member.
+He was granted full membership in 1923.
 At the institute, Cole, Avery and Alphonse Dochez developed the first effective immune serum against a strain of pneumococcus, a bacterium causing pneumonia.
 The serum was produced from the blood of infected horses.